 He is an appointee on the World Intellectual Property Organisation Center’s List of Mediators.
 The WIPO Center is administered from Geneva, Switzerland, and facilitates the resolution of IP disputes worldwide.
+He is also on the AMINZ Intellectual Property List.

 Mark was the winner of the Resolution Institute's 2015 award for contribution to dispute resolution by an emerging practitioner.
 In 2016 he was recognised as one of the top 10 mediators in New Zealand by LawFuel.
 He was also awarded the AMINZ Ann Edge Memorial Award for Excellence in Fellowship Mediation and the Fellowship Mediation Prize.